 - Start / end point: Arughat or Soti Khola/Dharapani or Besi Sahar

 When the Manaslu Circuit opened to trekking tourism back in the early 1990s it was an almost immediate hit.
 The first trekkers returned with tales of stupendous mountain scenery, fascinating and varied village life and challenging walking.
 It soon gained a reputation as the new Annapurna Circuit — and as that walk was long considered the world’s best trek, it was a big claim indeed.
+Now, after 25 years of trekking, the Manaslu Circuit continues to live up to expectations.
 This walk really does have it all.
 Over two weeks the scenery — and the people — gradually change.
 Hills turn to mountains, fields of wheat to pine forests, glaciers, and high mountain wastelands.
 You start among Hindus and later meet Tibetan Buddhists.
+There are several exciting day trips off the main trail and the crossing of the Larkya La pass (5,160m) is one of the most thrilling in Nepal.
+This is a trek with a real sense of journey and achievement, worthy of all the praise.

 At a glance